PeppoDev/icon-matcher/README.md

 ### Was it created by AI?

 If the question is "Did you use AI?" the answer is yes.
-But if the question is "Did AI write all the code?" the answer is no. I wrote my own code — the entire heuristic algorithm was created outside a GNOME extension environment and tested against an array mocked based on my own set of apps.
+But if the question is "Did AI write all the code?" the answer is no. I wrote my own code, the entire heuristic algorithm was created outside a GNOME extension environment and tested against an array mocked based on my own set of apps.
 With those mocked values I tested which scores make more sense and whether they should stack between weak assertions, etc. Why did I use AI?
 Creating extensions on GNOME is not hard since everything is JS, but finding the right documentation and the right types — that's the real challenge.

 ### Is it stable?